 According to our management's estimates, based on our budget and proposed schedules of development, approvals and organization, we believe, although there can be no assurances, that after this offering we will have sufficient capital resources to enable us to continue to implement our business plan and remain in operation for at least the next 30 months.
-We do not anticipate generating any revenues for at least 18 months, if at all, from the date of this offering, and our revenues will not immediately be sufficient to finance our ongoing operations.
+We do not anticipate generating any revenues for at least 18 months from the date of this offering, if at all, and our revenues will not immediately be sufficient to finance our ongoing operations.
 In addition, available resources may be consumed more rapidly than currently anticipated, and there can be no assurance that we will be successful in developing the SGT and generating sufficient revenue in the timeframe set forth above, or at all.
 We may also need additional funding for developing new products and services and for additional sales, marketing and promotional activities.
 Accordingly, we may need to seek additional equity or debt financing earlier than anticipated to provide the capital required to maintain or expand our operations.

 We may raise additional capital through sales of equity securities or the incurrence of debt.
 See "-Risks Related to This Offering and the Ownership of Our Common Stock."
-Except for commitments by the two shareholders of our controlling stockholder to provide sufficient financial assistance to us as and when it is needed for us to continue our operations until July 2020, we do not currently have any arrangements or credit facilities in place as a source of funds, and there can be no assurance that we will be able to raise sufficient additional capital on acceptable terms, or at all.
+For example, the two shareholders of our controlling stockholder have committed to provide sufficient financial assistance to us as and when it is needed for us to continue our operations until July 2020.
+The two shareholders of our controlling stockholder also have committed to purchase, from time to time, up to \$9,300,000 in shares of our common stock, at a purchase price equal to the greater of the public offering price in this offering and the market price at the time of the investment, in order to allow us to continue to meet the stockholders' equity requirements of until the second anniversary of this offering.
+Except for these commitments, we do not currently have any arrangements or credit facilities in place as a source of funds, and there can be no assurance that we will be able to raise sufficient additional capital on acceptable terms, or at all.
 If such financing is not available on satisfactory terms, or is not available at all, we may be required to delay, scale back or eliminate the development of business opportunities and our operations and financial condition may be materially adversely affected.